De-Identification, Anonymization, Redaction Toolkit Services

 Identification Risk

-The risk of identification when using the services defined in this IG has to be ascertained by the health care organization releasing or providing the data based on the use case.
+The risk of identification when using the services must be ascertained by the health care organization releasing or providing the data based on the use case.
 The following are links that provide valuable industry regulations and guidance for risk assessments